 Giant Naval Bases for Giant Geopolitical Missions

 On the first week of July, the Egyptian President El-Sisi launched the long-anticipated “Third of July” naval base, on the Port of Gargoub, at Egypt’s northeastern coast in the Mediterranean.
 The new giant naval base (2650 acres) is named the “Third of July” to remember the day of people and military uniting to remove the Muslim Brotherhood regime from power, in 2013.
-Senior delegations from neighbor Arab countries attended the opening ceremony, including H.H.
+Senior delegations from neighboring Arab countries attended the opening ceremony, including H.H.
 Sheikh Mohamed Bin Zayed Al-Nahyan, the Crown Prince of Abu Dhabi and the Deputy Supreme Commander of the United Arab Emirates Armed Forces; and the President of the interim Presidential Council of Libya, Mohamed Al-Menfi.

-The new “Third of July” naval base, in Gargoub, is the third naval base, and the fourth military base, that had been built during the last five years.
-Other military bases are: the Ras Banas naval base in the south of the Red Sea, the central Port Said naval base at the northeast of the Suez Canal, and the famous Mohamed Naguib military base in the Mediterranean city of Marsa Matrouh.
+The new “Third of July” naval base, in Gargoub, is the third naval base, and the fourth military base, that has been built during the last five years.
+Other military bases are the Ras Banas naval base in the south of the Red Sea, the central Port Said naval base at the northeast of the Suez Canal, and the famous Mohamed Naguib military base in the Mediterranean city of Marsa Matrouh.

 Mohamed Naguib base, which started operation in July 2017, is the biggest military base of its kind in Africa and the Middle East.
-Its primary mission is to secure El-Dabaa Nuclear Proliferation Plant.
+Its primary mission is to secure the El-Dabaa Nuclear Proliferation Plant.
 It is designed to accommodate special operations by air, navy, and ground troops.
-In September 2018, Mohamed Naguib base hosted the United States Central Command’s milestone military exercises; “The Bright Star,” with the participation of air, ground, and navy troops from Egypt, the United States, the United Kingdom, France, Greece, Italy, Saudi Arabia, and Jordan, in addition to 16 observer countries.
+In September 2018, Mohamed Naguib base hosted the United States Central Command’s milestone military exercise; “The Bright Star,” with the participation of air, ground, and navy troops from Egypt, the United States, the United Kingdom, France, Greece, Italy, Saudi Arabia, and Jordan, in addition to 16 observer countries.

 The “Third of July” naval base, which is located only 70 kilometers away from the landmark Mohamed Naguib military base is believed to play a crucial role in enhancing Egypt’s political and military cooperation with Libya and thus ending Turkish and Russian military intervention there.
 The “Third of July” base is located on the Mediterranean shores between the cities of Marsa Matrouh and Sidi Barrani; on a land distance of 121 kilometers (about one and a half hour by car) away from Libya.
 The participation of the Libyan interim President, Al-Menfi, in the opening ceremony of the new base, in Gargoub, supports this hypothesis.

 Libya represents the western strategic depth of Egypt’s national security.
-The quavering security situation in Libya and the expected failure of the political process is of great concern to Egypt, especially due to the existence of Turkish troops and foreign mercenaries, who are separately commanded by Turkey and Russia, on the Libyan soil.
+The quavering security situation in Libya and the expected failure of the political process is of great concern to Egypt, especially due to the existence of Turkish troops and foreign mercenaries, who are separately commanded by Turkey and Russia, on Libyan soil.

 From Rusty Vessels to Mistrals

 To put things into perspective, let’s compare the profile of the Egyptian navy fleets today to its status a few years ago.
-In 2011, the Egyptian navy merely owned four submarines, procured from China in early 1980s, in addition to a couple of secondhand surface warships recycled by the U.S. Navy and sold to Egypt in the 1990s.
+In 2011, the Egyptian navy merely owned four submarines, procured from China in the early 1980s, in addition to a couple of secondhand surface warships recycled by the U.S. Navy and sold to Egypt in the 1990s.

 Fast forward to 2021, Egypt has become one of only five countries, in the whole world, that owns assault aircraft carriers.
 There are only 37 aircraft carriers, in the world.
 They are owned by the United States, Russia, China, and France.
 In the year 2000, France manufactured and sold a projection and command ship for Brazil.
 Egypt owns two of the 37 flagship carriers.
 They are the mistral-class amphibious assault ships: Gamal Abdel Nasser and Anwar Al-Sadat.

 In addition, the Egyptian Navy owns FREMM frigates especially made for Egypt by Italy and France; hunter-killer submarines Type-209/1400mod; and locally/joint manufactured GoWind corvettes.
 In January of this year, the Egyptian Navy celebrated the production of the first Egyptian-made GoWind corvette with the name “Port Said.”
 This is the first warship, in the Egyptian fleet, to be equipped with a built-in complex combat monitoring system that can detect and trace rival ships, planes, and submarines.
-Since 2018, Egyptian naval factories have been working closely with French and German shipbuilding companies on transferring latest technology in that field to Egypt.
+Since 2018, Egyptian naval factories have been working closely with French and German shipbuilding companies to transfer the latest technology in that field to Egypt.

 At the opening ceremony of the “Third of July” naval base, earlier this month, President El-Sisi raised the Egyptian flag on 47 new naval vessels, marking their entry into the Egyptian fleet.
 That includes 28 pieces of the Rigid Hull Inflatable Boat (abbreviation: RIB or RHIB), which is a high-speed, high-buoyancy insertion/extraction craft for Sea, Air, and Land teams; known as SEAL teams or navy commandos.
 RHIB can operate in extreme-weather conditions, despite their light weights.